Guide

 The AI Coding Tools Directory editorial team researches and reviews AI-powered development tools to help developers find the best solutions for their workflows.

-The coding-model market has consolidated around three major families.
-Choosing the right model matters, but choosing the right orchestration layer---your IDE and workflow tools---matters just as much.
+The AI coding tool market in 2026 has consolidated around three model families: GPT-5.2/Codex 5.3 (OpenAI), Claude Sonnet/Opus 4.6 (Anthropic), and Gemini 3/3.1 (Google).
+Choosing the right model matters, but choosing the right orchestration layer -- your IDE and workflow tools -- matters just as much for real engineering output.
+This strategic briefing covers both.

 The Three Model Families